Sound from rotors in non-uniform flow: Model problem

 \section{Model problem}

 The method as presented so far is quite general as long as the Fourier expansion of the flow potential can be determined.
 In practice, this will have to be done numerically for many problems, but in the case of a source interacting with a cylinder, a model problem for a rotor near a wing, the Fourier coefficients can be found analytically.
-The problem contains the essential features of the modification of an acoustic field by a realistic potential flow and it will be seen that the flow gives rise to noticeable effects on the overall field.
+The problem contains the essential features of the modification of an acoustic field by a realistic potential flow and it will be seen that the flow gives rise to noticeable effects on the overall field, even though it is a very simplified version of the problem which arises in applications.